myEvolv-Development-Community/myEvolvCode/JavaScript Functions/Show and Hide Test Items.md

   }
 ```

-## Thanks to Lori Parks for field-testing this idea.
+## Thanks to Lori Parks for collaborating and field-testing this idea.